Click here to download as a PDF

 - WHO Africa Infodemic Response Alliance (AIRA)

-- UNICEF: digital analysis of content on Google, Twitter, YouTube and Facebook, and digital news
+- UNICEF: digital analysis of social & digital media

 - Red Cross: Network of over 2,000 community volunteers reporting misinformation and concerns